jaspervanderhoek/Mendix-Best-Practice-Docs/Extension Pattern/ExtensionPattern.md

 Enhance your Core-system by leaving it as standard as possible (or make the minimal amount of changes).
 >*By limiting work in the core-system there are less to no chances on regression issues.
 Future upgrades will be significantly faster because of the lack of customization.*

-Bring all logic into the extension, this allows for the visibility and flexibilty in all logic.
+Bring all logic into the extension, this allows for the visibility and flexibility in all logic.
 >*When changes are required in the future, only one system needs changing.
 This limits development effort and regression testing significantly.
 Any effort rebuilding logic or data structures will be saved later when working on new functionality*

 Drive towards future flexibility and value.